ivanruizdev/nexus-gear-headless-ecommerce/README.md

 Frontend (Vue.js 3): Open http://localhost:5173 to view and develop the High-Conversion Light Theme UI.

 Backend API: Access the Aimeos JSON:API gateway at http://localhost:8000/jsonapi.

+## 🚨 Troubleshooting & Known Issues

+Due to the aggressive caching in Docker volumes and our upgrade to Tailwind CSS v4, the Vite executable links might occasionally break during dependency resolution.
+If the frontend container fails to load the dev server, run the following commands to rebuild the binaries:

+# 1. Force reinstall dependencies and rebuild binary links
+docker-compose exec frontend npm install --force

+# 2. Restart the frontend container to clear Vite cache and boot the server automatically
+docker-compose restart frontend

+### Frontend Architecture Note (For UI Developers)

+We are using Tailwind CSS v4 directly integrated with Vite.

+No PostCSS: We do not use postcss.config.js.
+Tailwind is integrated directly via the @tailwindcss/vite plugin in vite.config.ts.

+CSS Import: Do not use @tailwind base;.
+Use the modern @import "tailwindcss"; in your src/assets/css/style.css file.